Penland Core Fellowship Program Frequently Asked Questions

 What are core jobs like?

-All core jobs require about 25 hours/week and involve one of the following: working in the kitchen for meal prep; gardening/driving; facilitating/planning school functions such as slide talks, parties, instructor gatherings, etc; managing teams of work/study students in the dining room for set-up and clean-up.
+All core jobs require about 25 hours/week and involve one of the following: working in the kitchen for meal prep; facilitating/planning school functions such as slide talks, parties, instructor gatherings, etc; managing teams of work/study students in the dining room for set-up and clean-up.
 All core jobs involve working before and after each session to get the school ready for the next session; all core jobs involve work hours throughout the week or weekend during each session.
 Jobs responsibilities may be adjusted at any time, at Penland’s discretion.
 It is not feasible for a fellow to have an additional work obligation outside of their commitment to the school, but some take advantage of seasonal breaks to pursue project related or short-term work opportunities.